bheema-284/great-vibes_reactjs/README.md

 6. install npm packages
 8. Add command npm run dev
 9. View in browser(http://localhost:3000) you can able to see the features.
-10. run json-server command json-server --watch db.json --port 8080
+10. open new terminal run json-server
+11. command : json-server --watch db.json --port 8080
+12. enter user detatils you able to see all users details when you click on users buttons .

 # 4. Deployed Link:
 https://great-vibes-loginform.netlify.app/